thisisbalu/exception-decoded/_posts/java/2024-08-07-java-connectioexception.md

 ## Introduction
 Are you experiencing a ConnectIOException while working with Java?
 Don't worry; you're not alone.
 In this article, we will explore the reasons behind the ConnectIOException, understand its implications, and walk through effective solutions to resolve it.
-Whether you're a beginner or an experienced Java developer, this 15-minute read will equip you with the necessary knowledge to tackle this issue effectively.
+Whether you're a beginner or an experienced Java developer.

 ## Table of Contents
 1. What is ConnectIOException?